National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/support.md

 ![Synthea Preview.](images/support/fig-support-020-synthea-preview.png){#fig-support-020-synthea-preview width=50% fig-alt="Synthea Preview"}

-To submit a ticket about the currently opened dataset, we'll open the Help menu near the top, and select "Report Issue."
+To submit a ticket about the currently opened dataset, we'll open the Help menu near the top, and select "Report Issue".

 ![New Issue.](images/support/fig-support-030-issue-report.png){#fig-support-030-issue-report fig-alt="New Issue"}

 This opens a dialog requisition information about the ticket.
 Notice that the RESOURCE is identified as the `condition_era` table we had opened.
-Since we are asking a question about the data, we'll select "Data quality."
+Since we are asking a question about the data, we'll select "Data quality".

 ![New Issue: What kind of help do you need?](images/support/fig-support-040-issue-kind-of-help.png){#fig-support-040-issue-kind-of-help width=50% fig-alt="New Issue: What kind of help do you need?"}